 How do I register to vote?

-How can I get an absentee ballot?
+How can I get a mail-in ballot?
 Are there important deadlines?

 When is Election Day?
 When are polls open?